 Older people are not well represented in clinical trials.
 Most clinical trials include people who are between 18 and 64 years of age (Reference: Elderly patients in clinical trials).
 But the importance of including older adults in cancer clinical trials, so that there is greater understanding of what treatments are most appropriate for people over the age of 64 years, is becoming more recognised.
 You can ask your doctor if there is a clinical trial that might be suitable for you.

 “Roger participated in a clinical trial at the point when he was very unwell.
 He went ahead mainly because he thought this may help other older people in the future, it may potentially give hope to others”.Roger’s carer, aged 78 yrs

 Telehealth is a consultation over the phone or via a video link which is now being used widely in health settings.
+This can be an ideal time to talk about your needs and concerns.
 Telehealth offers people who live in regional and rural Australia a greater chance to take part in a cancer clinical trial (called a Teletrial).

 Find more information about Tele-trials.